MMV-Lab/im2im-paper/manuscript.md

 Finally, to deploy the model in production, a model trained on small 3D patches sometimes needs to be applied not only on much larger images.
 Combining the efficient data handling of aicsimageio [@aicsimageio] and the sliding window inference with gaussian weighted blending, the toolbox can yield efficient inference without visible stitching artifacts in production.

 All in all, the *MMV_Im2Im* toolbox stands on the shoulders of many giants in the open-source software and ML engineering communities (pytorch-lightning, MONAI, aicsimageio, etc.) and is systematically designed for image-to-image transformation R&D for biomedical applications.
-The source code of *MMV_Im2Im* is available at <https://github.com/MMV-Lab/mmv_im2im>.
+The source code of *MMV_Im2Im* is available at [@github_mmv_im2im].
 This manuscript is generated with the open-source package Manubot [@doi:10.1371/journal.pcbi.1007128].
-The manuscript source code is available at <https://github.com/MMV-Lab/im2im-paper>.
+The manuscript source code is available at [@github_manuscript].

 ![Overview of the image-to-image transformation concept and its example applications.](images/overview_figure.png){#fig:overview width="100%" height="53%"}